-6. Appendix 2 - Case Study on the Code on Information on Accessibility Features for Telephone Equipment
+Appendix 2 - Case Study on the Code on Information on Accessibility Features for Telephone Equipment

-This case study (prepared by Telecommunications and Disability Consumer Representation - TEDICORE47) provides an overview of some of the significant consumer concerns that have arisen during the development process for a specific code.
+This case study (prepared by Telecommunications and Disability Consumer Representation - TEDICORE49) provides an overview of some of the significant consumer concerns that have arisen during the development process for a specific code.

-The ACIF Code on Information on Accessibility Features for Telephone Equipment48 has been in operation since April 2007.
+The ACIF Code on Information on Accessibility Features for Telephone Equipment has been in operation since April 2007.
 The Communications Alliance website states:

 The Code requires customer equipment importers and manufacturers to provide information to CSPs on features of their equipment that will meet people's communications needs.
 The information provided must be consistent with the features matrices provided in ACIF G627:2005.
 Equipment suppliers must also have a contact point for consumers to seek further information about the equipment supplier's equipment features.
-The Information Accessibility Code summary sheet49 has been produced to provide an overview of the Code Provisions, the Guideline and the regulatory framework under which the Code was registered.
+The Information Accessibility Code summary sheet has been produced to provide an overview of the Code Provisions, the Guideline and the regulatory framework under which the Code was registered.

 The Working Committee to develop the Code was set up in April 2004.
 Public comments were requested on the draft Code in November 2004.
 The Working Committee struck a number of problems in progressing the work in 2005 due to differences in what consumers and equipment supplier representatives wanted as outcomes for the Code.

-A meeting between ACIF, ACA and industry stakeholders where a number of issues were discussed helped to lead into a new working form where a sub-committee comprising the three key stakeholder groups developed methodology that was reported to the Working Committee on 28th November 2005.
+Unfortunately after a year's work and after the Public Comment phase, the real difficulties surfaced requiring a meeting between ACIF, ACA and industry stakeholders.
+This helped to lead into a new working form where a sub-committee comprising the three key stakeholder groups developed methodology that was reported to the Working Committee on 28th November 2005.

 After considerable negotiation, agreement was reached on the Code - the ACIF Board approved its publication in December 2006 and sent it to ACMA for registration.
 Unfortunately, industry continued to express its concerns to ACMA about the Code and there were further delays.
 After discussions with ACMA, ACIF and other key stakeholders, TEDICORE could still not see any result.
 Finally, TEDICORE resorted to writing to the Minister about its concerns.
-The ACIF Code (C625:2005) Information on Accessibility Features for Telephone Equipment50 with the accompanying ACIF G627:2005 Operational Matrices for Reporting on Accessibility Features for Telephone Equipment was registered in October 2006.
+The ACIF Code (C625:2005) Information on Accessibility Features for Telephone Equipment 52 with the accompanying ACIF G627:2005 Operational Matrices for Reporting on Accessibility Features for Telephone Equipment was registered in October 2006.